RAF Kenley: Postwar

+Current use

+RAF Kenley now hosts 615 Volunteer Gliding Squadron, a Unit within the RAF 2 Flying Training School (2 FTS).
+RAF Kenley is classed as a government aerodrome and is regulated by the Military Aviation Authority (MAA); as such, all flying operations are governed by military regulations and safety standards.
+An aerodrome operator (AO) is appointed in accordance with MAA regulations, whose role is to actively manage the aerodrome environment to ensure it is safe for the operation of aircraft, and is the focal point for all aerodrome activity.
+However this function is undertaken remotely by an individual within the HQ of 2 FTS at RAF Syerston.

-At the foot of the memorial is inscribed the war-time quote commemorating the Battle of Britain: Never in the field of human conflict, has so much been owed by so many to so few – Winston Churchill 1942.
+At the foot of the memorial is inscribed the war-time quote commemorating the Battle of Britain "Never in the field of human conflict, has so much been owed by so many to so few – Winston Churchill 1942."

 The airfield is next to the HQ of 450 Kenley Air Cadets.

 The airfield is still in use by the Ministry of Defence and Surrey Hills Gliding Club for glider aircraft; however, the use of powered aircraft is currently prohibited.

-In popular culture

-The aerodrome was used as a location in the following films: